taannaayyy/cserver-tanayAlpkonur/README.md

 To use CServer, follow these steps:

 1. Build the project using an appropriate C++ compiler.

+go to the src directory on terminal

+        g++ server.cpp -o server
-2. Run the server executable using
+3. Run the server executable using

         ./server
-3. Open a web browser and navigate to http://localhost:8080 (or the specified port) to view your website.
+4. Open a web browser and navigate to http://localhost:8080 (or the specified port) to view your website.

 ## Safety Concerns